1996lixingyu1996/M-high-learner/README.md

-If you are interested in the method and package, please cantact with Xingyu Li: lxingyu1996@gmail.com
+If you are interested in the method and package or report the bugs, please cantact with Xingyu Li: lxingyu1996@gmail.com